Ricky Lumpkin

-Ricky Lumpkin (born September 7, 1988) is a former American football defensive end.
-He played college football at the University of Kentucky and attended Kenwood High School in Clarksville, Tennessee.
-He was a member of the Arizona Cardinals, Oakland Raiders and Indianapolis Colts of the National Football League (NFL).
-He currently is working at the University of Kentucky as an academic counselor.
+Ricky Lumpkin (born September 7, 1988) is an American former professional football defensive end who played in the National Football League (NFL) for the Arizona Cardinals and Oakland Raiders.
+He played college football at the University of Kentucky.

-Early years
+Early life

-Lumpkin played high school football for the Kenwood High School Knights.
-He was named "Mr. Football” for Class AAAA in Tennessee recording 101 tackles, 35 tackles for a loss, 22 sacks, four forced fumbles, a fumble recovery and five passes defended his senior year.
+Lumpkin played high school football at Kenwood High School in Clarksville, Tennessee.
+He was named "Mr. Football” for Class AAAA in Tennessee recording 101 tackles, 35 tackles for a loss, 10 sacks, four forced fumbles, a fumble recovery and five passes defended his senior year.
 He was also an All-State, All-Middle Tennessee, two-time all-region and all-area selection.

 College career

 Lumpkin played football for the Kentucky Wildcats from 2007 to 2010.
 He was redshirted in 2006.
 He appeared in 44 games, starting 29, in his college career.

 Professional career

-Arizona Cardinals

-Lumpkin signed with the Arizona Cardinals on July 27, 2011, after going undrafted in the 2011 NFL Draft.
+Lumpkin was rated the 24th best defensive tackle in the 2011 NFL draft by NFLDraftScout.com.
+He signed with the Arizona Cardinals on July 27, 2011, after going undrafted.
 He was released on September 2 and signed to the Cardinals' practice squad on September 5, 2011.
 He was released by the Cardinals on November 1 and re-signed to the team's practice squad on November 22, 2011.
 Lumpkin was released by the Cardinals on August 31, 2012, and signed to the Cardinals' practice squad on September 1, 2012.
 He was promoted to the active roster on December 15, 2012.
 He made his NFL debut on December 16, 2012, against the Detroit Lions, recording one tackle.
 He was released by the Cardinals on December 17, 2012.
 Lumpkin was signed to the team's practice squad on December 18, 2012.
 He was placed on injured reserve by the Cardinals on August 31, 2013.